 Stories of Saint Non are sprinkled with rumours and legends

-Friday 8th March is International Women’s Day and to join in with the celebrations, we’ve spent this week honouring Inspiring Women from Pembrokeshire.
+The 8th March is International Women’s Day and to join in with the 2019 celebrations, we spent a week honouring Inspiring Women from Pembrokeshire.
 So far we’ve applauded Jemima Nicholas who fought in the Last Invasion of Britain; Bishop Joanna Penberthy who became the first female Bishop in Wales, Tania (and Jerry) Rees who have set up a plastic free store in Narberth and Lottie Chant, a local firefighter.

 Last up in the series, we bring you Saint Non.
 Possibly a controversial choice, but carry on reading and you’ll why we’re set to keep this one as a Pembrokeshire woman.

 The birth of Saint David